Abdullah Nimar Darwish: Biography

+Darwish founded the "Adam Centers for Dialogue Between Religions and Civilizations", and—with Rabbi Melchior—founded the Religious Peace Initiative, both of which arranges for interfaith dialogue between Muslims, Jews, and Christians.
+This network worked behind the scenes to ease inter-communal tensions in Acre in 2008, and to prevent inter-communal violence in 2014, when Eid al-Adha and Yom Kippur occurred on the same day.

 He expressed a commitment to the rule of law, and to integration into the State of Israel and its institutions.
 In a 2001 Israeli newspaper interview, he said:

-Whoever establishes a movement that is based on violation of the law, does not represent us.
+"Whoever establishes a movement that is based on violation of the law, does not represent us.
 However, in the West Bank and Gaza there is no rule of law, there is an occupation which must be eliminated, and not a state which must be respected.
 Therefore, I understand the Palestinians or the Lebanese, which are rising up in any way they can...
 If I were being occupied, I too would rise up, but the moment I decided that I am a part of the state as long as I am within the borders of the Green Line, I obey the law, together with my representatives in the Knesset, and this is proof that I do recognize the State of Israel.
-This despite the fact that I too feel as though I am under mental occupation, but the world does not see that.
+This despite the fact that I too feel as though I am under mental occupation, but the world does not see that."

 In 2007, Darwish won praise for being the first Muslim leader to speak at the Global Forum for Combatting Anti-Semitism.
-During his speech there, to criticize Iranian President Mahmoud Ahmadinejad for denying the Holocaust, saying: Tell all who deny the Holocaust to ask the Germans what they did or did not do".
-Acknowledging that it was difficult for him to appear at the event because of the negative responses he would receive from clerical colleagues across the Muslim world, he denounced anti-semitism as not expressing the true spirit of Islam; he also criticized the Israeli government's refusal to participate in peace talks sponsored by Saudi Arabia that included Hamas and Fatah.
+During his speech, he criticized Iranian President Mahmoud Ahmadinejad for denying the Holocaust, saying: Tell all who deny the Holocaust to ask the Germans what they did or did not do."
+Acknowledging that it was difficult for him to appear at the event because of the negative responses he would receive from clerical colleagues across the Islamic world, he denounced antisemitism as not expressing the true spirit of Islam; he also criticized the Israeli government's refusal to participate in peace talks sponsored by Saudi Arabia that included Hamas and Fatah.

-In 2015, Darwish and Melchior condemned the 2015 terror attacks in Denmark, Copenhagen.
+In 2015, Darwish and Melchior condemned the 2015 terror attacks in Copenhagen, Denmark.

 Legacy

-The current leader of Ra'am, Mansour Abbas, is a disciple of Darwish; Abbas has said: "Everything I do today I absorbed from the legacy of Sheikh Abdullah Nimr Darwish."
-Abbas's decision to support a coalition government in 2021 has been credited to Darwish's belief that political participation in the Israeli state would help improve the lives of Palestinians in Israel and further the aim of Israeli-Palestinian peace; Abbas said that it was at Darwish's funeral that he realized he should play a more active role in furthering Darwish's vision.
+Mansour Abbas, the current leader of Ra'am, is a disciple of Darwish; Abbas has said: "Everything I do today I absorbed from the legacy of Sheikh Abdullah Nimr Darwish."
+Abbas' decision to support a coalition government in 2021 has been credited to Darwish's belief that political participation in the Israeli state would help improve the lives of Palestinians in Israel and further the aim of Israeli-Palestinian peace; Abbas said that it was at Darwish's funeral that he realized he should play a more active role in furthering Darwish's vision.

 Sheikh Raed Bader is considered an important spiritual successor to Darwish.